thomassuedbroecker/verify-node-js-watson-assistant/README.md

 # verify-node-js-watson-assistant

-This is a simple example to use the [Watson Assistant API v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2) to get a Watson Assistant sessionID and send a message to Watson Assistant with that session ID.
+This is a simple example to use the [Watson Assistant API v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2) with the [Node.js SDK](https://github.com/watson-developer-cloud/node-sdk) to get a [Watson Assistant] sessionID and send a message to [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant#about) using this session ID.

-This is a simple Node.js server with to endpoints:
+These are the REST endpoints of the simple Node.js server:

-* getsession
+* `GET` getsession
-* sendmessage
+* `POST` sendmessage

 The project contains examples for using [Postman](https://www.postman.com/downloads/).